ellitmo/sandbox/README.md

 distinct musical genres.
 To approach this, I first needed to group similar songs.
-Once songs were clustered, the front end application allows users to create custom views of the similar song groups, plotted against their average feature value.
+Once songs were clustered, the front end application allows users to create custom views of the similar song groups, plotted against their average feature value to explore possible feature correlations.
 One immediate correlation from this exercise is there seems to be a positive correlation between 'danceability' and 'popularity' - very popular songs rank highly in both, and are typically in the hip-hop or country genres.
 On the low end, expectedly, is Opera - niche, and not danceable.
 This correlation could